MerginMaps/db-sync/README.md

 Initialization:

 1. set up configuration in config.ini  (see config.ini.default for a sample)
-2. make your database schema ready (the one marked as 'modified')
-3. download mergin project to the local working directory specified
+2. run dbsync initialization.
+There are two options:

+   A. Init from Mergin project: if you have an existing Mergin project with a GeoPackage
+      that already contains tables with data, this command will create schemas in your database:
       ```
-    $ mergin download username/projectname /tmp/dbsync
+      python3 dbsync.py init-from-gpkg
       ```
+      This will create 'base' and 'modified' schemas in the database and populate them with data.

+   B. Init from database: if you have tables with data in your database (in the schema marked as 'modified'
+      in DB sync configuration) and want to create a GeoPackage based on that in your Mergin project:
+      ```
+      python3 dbsync.py init-from-db
+      ```
-4. run `python3 dbsync.py init-from-db` to create 'base' schema in the database, create GeoPackage in the working dir and push it to Mergin
+      This will create 'base' schema in the database, create GeoPackage in the working dir and push it to Mergin.

-Optionally, if your Mergin project already contains a GeoPackage file with data, use `init-from-gpkg` instead of `init-from-db` to initialize DB sync the other way: based on the existing GeoPackage, it will create and populate tables in the database.

 Once initialized:

 - run `python3 dbsync.py status' to see if there are any changes on Mergin server or in the database